 (9) Foreign import certificate.

 (11) Airway bill.

 (12) Nontransfer and use certificate.

 (13) Any other document used in the regulation or control of a defense article, defense service, or brokering activity regulated by this subchapter.

 (14) Any other shipping document that has information related to the export of the defense article or defense service.

-If you are facing allegations of DOD ITAR requirements violations, ITAR violation penalties, and ITAR fines or need help with Export Administration Regulations, call an ITAR TASS compliance lawyer for immediate help.
+If you are facing allegations of DOD ITAR violation penalties, and ITAR violation penalties and fines or need help with Export Administration Regulations, call an ITAR TASS compliance lawyer for immediate help.
 FREE INITIAL CONSULTATION.
 Call 1-866-601-5518.